 Manage stress by taking care of yourself

 These are our go-to stress and pain management strategies.
+Add them to your pain management program.
 We hope they will help you as well.

 It sounds so simple since we do it automatically all day long, but specific breathing strategies can have a profound impact on both stress and pain.
 Breathing influences our nervous system, which regulates signals that contribute to pain.
 Here’s a great way to breath for stress and pain management:

 - Get in a comfortable position on the floor or in a chair or bed.
 Place one or both hands on your abdomen.

 - Breathe in through your nose and slowly count to five while pushing your abdomen into your hands.

 - Breathe out through your nose and slowly count to five again while your abdomen comes back to your starting position.

 You might be wondering if the local health food store carries this one on their shelves, but it’s actually all around us.
 N stands for nature!
 When it comes to stress and pain, we have good reasons to prioritize spending time in nature, even if it’s just a few minutes standing or sitting outside.
 Researchers who looked at hospital patients found that those with tree views outside their window had less need for pain medication and spent less time in the hospital.
 Another team of researchers found that jogging through a natural green setting helped people to feel less anxious and stressed compared to jogging in an urban setting.

 This holiday season, prioritize spending time in nature whenever possible.
 If you’re feeling up for it, take a walk outside in a park with a friend or family member to get the benefits of both nature and walking.

 Positive self talk